Should I Get an MBA-Psychology Dual Degree?

 Some MBA degrees have advanced coursework or concentrations that emphasize psychology in business:

-Curriculum for Psychology/MBA Dual Degree Programs
+Curriculum for Psychology/MBA Degree Programs

-Coursework in MBA/Psychology dual degrees differs by institution, but some courses remain consistent.
+Coursework in MBA/psychology dual degrees differs by institution, but some courses remain consistent.
 Core classes in business include management communications, strategic management, and managerial finance.
 Additional research classes accompany courses in developmental psychology, personnel psychology, and organizational psychology.

 • Management communications: Management communications coursework explains how to relay information effectively and efficiently.
 Students learn to tailor verbal and written communications to colleagues.
 Additional topics include presentation styles, persuasion, and strategic delivery.
 Learners take part in interactive activities and create communications as part of a portfolio or final project.